Rangers vs. Yankees Player Props Betting Odds

 Garcia Stats

-- Adolis Garcia has 74 hits with 15 doubles, 17 home runs and 30 walks.
-He has driven in 60 runs with six stolen bases.
+- Adolis Garcia has 75 hits with 15 doubles, 17 home runs, 31 walks and 60 RBI.
+He's also stolen six bases.

-- Garcia brings a six-game streak with at least one hit into this contest.
-During his last 10 games he is hitting .250 with three doubles, two home runs, six walks and six RBI.
+- Garcia takes a seven-game streak with at least one hit into this contest.
+During his last 10 outings he is batting .289 with three doubles, two home runs, seven walks and six RBI.

 Garcia Recent Games